-It suffices to prove the result on each equivalence class of \biinfinite{} trajectories.
-Fix an equivalence class and put an order on it.
+It suffices to prove the lemma for each $\sim$ equivalence class and so we consider an equivalence class $[\mathfrak{p}] \in \mathcal{S}'/\sim$.
+Now put an order on the finite set $[\mathfrak{p}]$ and index it by some set $L_{[\mathfrak{p}]}$.
 After two \biinfinite{} trajectories coalesce, consider the coalesced trajectory to be the largest trajectory that has coalesced.
-At each cataclysmic point visited by the equivalence class, select the smallest of the trajectories that coalesce with it.
-By construction, each trajectory in the equivalence class is selected at most once.
-Repeating this selection procedure for all equivalence classes, we obtain at least the number of the cataclysmic points many \biinfinite{} trajectories.\ \oldnotes{Indeed, the continuation of the trajectory is associated to the largest trajectory that coalesces at the cataclysmic point.}Each selected trajectory gives at least one distinct crossing of the boundary because the region is bounded and the trajectories have an infinite past. \end{proof}
+Let $V$ be the set of cataclysmic points in $R$ at which (at least) two distinct elements of $[\mathfrak{p}]$ coalesce.
+Define $\Phi:V\to L_{[\mathfrak{p}]}$ by assigning to each point in $V$, the smallest trajectory in $[\mathfrak{p}]$ that coalesces with it.
+By our choice of labeling the continuation of a coalesced trajectory by the largest element that has coalesced, each trajectory in the equivalence class is selected at most once.
+In other words, $\Phi$ is an injection.
+Repeating this selection procedure for all equivalence classes, we see that the number of bi-infinite trajectories is an upper bound for the number of cataclysmic points.
+Each selected trajectory gives at least one distinct crossing of the boundary because the region is bounded and the trajectories have an infinite past. \end{proof}